Transcript

 EXTRA

-• Can you find the part in the code where one pin is set up as a piezo pin?
-Connect a piezo speaker to that pin and play the game.
+- Can you find the part in the code where one pin is set up as a piezo

-• Play the game for a while and then think about how you could improve it.
+Find and modify the commands that produce the sound in the code! - Play the game for a while and then think about how you could improve it.
 Write down your improvement ideas.
 You can think about the interaction, appearance, game mechanics, additional features, and so on.

-• Check out the instructions for Exercise 1: Make Your Own Switch.
-Could you make a completely different user interface for the game?
-A game that's played by sitting on self-made switches?
+- Check out the instructions for Exercise 1: Make Your Own Switch.
+Could you

 Hold on to those ideas!
 When you learn more about Arduino, you may code and build them, bringing them to life!